 The missing B is hidden in Shakespeare’s collar.
 Two lines under his chin shape the collar to letter B instead of D. Collar has the definition of a band round the neck of a dog as a means of control, identification or ornament.
 This page-collar tells the world that William Shakespeare is a page, servant of Mary Sidney Herbert or the Herberts.

-The left one is Shakespeare’s Portrait in the First Folio (1623).
-The right one is a mirrored image in the Poems published by John Benson (?-1667).
+The left one is Shakespeare’s portrait in the First Folio (1623).
+The right one is a mirrored image in Poems (1640) published by John Benson (?-1667).

 Ben Jonson’s name is spelt as Ben Johnson in his epitaph (O Rare Ben Johnson).
 Ben Johnson is a perfect anagram (mirror) of John Benson.